carallon/pharos-controller-api/README.md

 This will create the html output for Pharos in the `build` directory (which will be created if building for the first time).

+### Building a specific product

+The system can generate documentation for either the Designer or Expert product lines.
+To specify a product, set `PRODUCT` in your environment, e.g.

+      set PRODUCT=designer
+      make.bat html

 ### Building a specific variant

 To build a different variant, e.g. Mosaic, set `VARIANT` in your environment, e.g.